50 Things That Are Making You Look Older

 You have a bad attitude

 Being pessimistic could make you seem older.
 “Assuming that your best years are over is a very dangerous idea—and one that becomes a self-fulfilling prophecy if you let it,” says Robi Ludwig, PsyD, author of Your Best Age is Now.
 “You will seek out reasons that it’s true in order to make yourself right.”
-Next, check out how to be happier without even trying.
+Next, check out these 22 other habits that are making you look older.